defenseunicorns/uds-package-dubbd/docs/howto-upgrade-dubbd.md

 zarf tools kubectl get pod -A
 ```

-- Verify AWS resources exist (S3 bucket for Loki, Load Balancers for Istio): This can be confirmed via your AWS console or CLI access
+- (DUBBD AWS Specific) Verify AWS resources exist (S3 bucket for Loki, Load Balancers for Istio): This can be confirmed via your AWS console or CLI access

 ### Upgrade Steps